Patient's Query

 Welcome back to icliniq.com.

 I am suggesting some common nonspecific ways of treatment.
 Eat healthy and high-colored fruits and vegetables, eggs, dark chocolate, and walnuts.
-Environment and work cause an increase in temperature of the scrotum.
-For example, long drive, use of laptop on lap.
+Environment and work cause an increase in the temperature of the scrotum.
+For example, long drives and using a laptop on a lap.
 Avoid doing that.
 Avoid wearing a tight dress.
 Quit alcohol and smoking.
 Have a good sleep.
 Do regular exercise.
 Avoid packed or frozen food.
-Thank you.

 Treatment plan